pamaph20/CS340-S23-Notes/Day8Notes.md

 ---

 ### **Permissions on Remote repo**
+Principle of Least Priviledge
 - For "reasons", you typically only have write permissions to your own repos on a site like Github

-- pushing
+We won't be able to push
+- can't sync our own changes

 ---